andersonfranco/woocommerce-installments/README.md

 ### Installation ###

-* Upload the entire 'woocommerce-installments' folder to the '/wp-content/plugins/' directory
+* Upload the entire `woocommerce-installments` folder to the `/wp-content/plugins/` directory
-* Activate the plugin through the 'Plugins' menu in WordPress
+* Activate the plugin through the `Plugins` menu in WordPress

 ## Portuguese ##